One-milligram torsional pendulum toward experiments at the quantum-gravity interface: Abstract

 Here, $s=\bigl(1+Q_\text{eff}^{-2}~\Delta\theta_\text{fb}^2/\Delta\theta^2\bigr)^{-1/2}$ is the suppression factor, which has noticeable effects only when the oscillator becomes near-critically damped, with the effect increasing for overdamping.
 The ratio $\Delta\theta_\text{fb}/\Delta\theta$ is that of the feedback-imprinted-measurement-noise to the total-angular-noise, and can be extracted from the analysis in Figure~\ref{fig:results}(b).
-For our range of parameters, this suppression makes at most a 20\% deviation from the simple picture that omits $s$.
+For our range of parameters, this suppression causes at most a 22\% reduction in coherence angles and purities from the simple picture that omits $s$.
 The coherence angles evaluated for our experimental configurations are shown in the inset of Figure~\ref{fig:results}(b).
 The implied coherence lengths $\xi$ for the tip of the pendulum bar at $d=1~\text{mm}$ from the rotation axis are also indicated.
 At the strongest damping, we obtain the largest coherence angle $\xi_\theta=1.2\times 10^{-15}~\text{rad}$, resulting in the coherence length $\xi=1.2\times 10^{-18}~\text{m}$ --- a thousandth of the size of an atomic nucleus.